fluencelabs/docs/docs/stake/wallets_guide/wallets_guide.md

 :::note

-Further Metamask is used as the main wallet for the examples, but the shown actions are mostly the same for the other wallets.
+Further, Metamask is used as the examples' main wallet, but the actions shown are mostly the same for the other wallets.

 :::